ionic-team/ionic-docs/docs/troubleshooting/cors.md

 **Cross-Origin Resource Sharing (CORS)** is a mechanism that browsers and webviews — like the ones powering Capacitor and Cordova — use to restrict HTTP and HTTPS requests made from scripts to resources in a different origin for security reasons, mainly to protect your user's data and prevent attacks that would compromise your app.

-In order to know if an external origin supports CORS, the server has to send some <a href="#cors-headers">special headers</a> for the browser to allow the requests.
+In order to know if an external origin supports CORS, the server has to send some [special headers](#cors-headers) for the browser to allow the requests.

 An **origin** is the combination of the **protocol**, **domain**, and **port** from which your Ionic app or the external resource is served.
 For example, apps running in Capacitor have `capacitor://localhost` (iOS) or `http://localhost` (Android) as their origin.